 Essentials of Municipal Government

-The School of Government’s Center for Public Leadership and Governance and our partner organization, the North Carolina League of Municipalities, are honored to offer our biennial school for newly elected municipal officials, Essentials of Municipal Government.
+The School of Government Center for Public Leadership and Governance, in partnership with the North Carolina League of Municipalities, offers Essentials of Municipal Government, our biennial school for newly elected municipal officials.

 This course will help those newly elected to office successfully transition from campaigning to governing.
 On the campaign trail, you make speeches and shake hands; you make commitments and promise good things for your citizens.
 Once elected, you take an oath of office to uphold the laws and the Constitution of our state and our nation; the scope of your responsibilities can seem daunting.
 In this two-day course, you will learn the following:

 • The fundamentals of municipal government law, authority, and practice